 Donald J. Trump will be the 45th President of the United States.
-It’s shocking, it’s scary, and it hasn’t sunk in yet, but it’s real and inevitable.
+It’s shocking and it hasn’t sunk in yet, but it’s real and inevitable.
 As a result, conventional political science wisdom has been turned on its head.
 With minimal ground game, far less campaign money than his opponent, a failure to regress toward the political center, and the relative lack of support from his own party, Trump should have had no shot, especially considering that he was competing against one of the most experienced politicians to ever seek the office of the presidency.
 Instead, he pulled off one of the biggest political upsets in American history.

 Last night’s results suggest several things:

 1) They lend credence to the “Shy Trump Voter” theory, that social desirability concerns incentivized Trump supporters to hide their support both in polls and in public discourse, particularly in Midwestern states like Wisconsin and Michigan where Clinton was projected to win by several points.
 White working class voters, though dwindling, are still the largest voting bloc in the electorate and hold the most power, and in this election the “silent majority” turned out in droves.
 The CNN telecast last night referred to these voters as “leaners;” when a correspondent went into Pennsylvania to talk to prospective voters and ask them who they preferred, many leaned in and in a hushed voice said “I don’t know, I really think I might vote for Trump” so no one could hear, aware that supporting Trump isn’t generally considered socially desirable.
 The Shy Trump Voter theory especially applies to white women that supported Trump, who were much less likely to admit that to pollsters than other demographic groups.